Is it your dream to be your own boss and start a wedding business?

-If you’re style is minimalist chic then don’t post pictures of rustic weddings or talk about wildflowers in jam jars because you’ll be putting off the people you want to work with.
+If your style is minimalist chic then don’t post pictures of rustic weddings or talk about wildflowers in jam jars because you’ll be putting off the people you want to work with.

 You have to be prepared to do some detective work.
 When you first start out you need to know and understand where your bridal clients are hanging out both on and offline.